AbstractMenus/Docs/general/actions.rst

 	  value: "Some data"
 	}

-If you want to set several variables at once, you can specify them as a `objects list <hocon-list-obj>`_, where each object is a block, similar to single ``setVar``.
+If you want to set several variables at once, you can specify them as an :ref:`objects list <hocon-list-obj>`, where each object is a block, similar to single ``setVar``.

 ::